 Alexander Springs is a 1st magnitude spring located in Lake County at 49525 County Rd 445, Altoona, FL 32702, (352) 669-3522.
-The spring, produces 70 million gallons of water daily and is the headwaters to Alexander Spring Creek.
+The spring produces 70 million gallons of water daily and is the headwaters to Alexander Spring Creek.
 The shallow creek winds first SE then NE a total of about 25 miles to the St. Johns River.
-Much of Alexander Spring Creek, except the first few miles, is often clogged with assorted aquatic plants making paddling difficult.
-Below the surface amidst the flowing eelgrass are numerous sections covered with hydrilla, and long algae strands
+Much of Alexander Spring Creek, except the first few miles, is often clogged with assorted aquatic plants making paddling the entire distance difficult.
+Below the surface amidst the flowing eelgrass are numerous sections covered with hydrilla and long algae strands.

 (+$20 deposit for canoe use).

 Take Out Point: The take out point is the same as is this short paddle is an up and back paddle

 Paddle Distance: Total paddle for this short trip was 2.82 miles total.

 Width and Depth: At the launch Alexander Spring Creek is approximately 235′ wide, thinning to 40′ midway and 175′ at the beginning of the spring head.
 Depth varies from 1′ – 8′ along this stretch

 Current – Tidal: The creek is spring-fed, with the flow light to moderate at the spring due to the width and becomes swifter in the narrower sections.

 Rest Areas: Restrooms available at the head spring inside the park.

 Important Information: This was a short paddle on the creek.
 If paddling further downstream, there is little canopy and could be hot.
 Also, the further downstream, clogs from the numerous aquatic plants could present a problem